dconnolly/draft-connolly-cfrg-hpke-mlkem/draft-connolly-cfrg-hpke-mlkem.md

 properties of the ciphersuite KEM's X-BIND-K-CT and X-BIND-K-PK properties.
-These computational binding properties for KEMs were formalized in {{CDM23}}. {{CDM23}} describes DHKEM as MAL-BIND-K-PK and MAL-BIND-K-CT secure as result of the inclusion of the serialized DH public keys (the KEM's PK and CT) in the DHKEM KDF.
-MAL-BIND-K-PK and MAL-BIND-K-CT security ensures that the shared secret 'binds' or uniquely determines the encapsulation key and the encapsulated shared secret ciphertext, where the adversary is able to create or modify the key pairs any way they like or has access to honestly-generated leaked key material.
+These computational binding properties for KEMs were formalized in {{CDM23}}. {{CDM23}} describes DHKEM as MAL-BIND-K-PK and MAL-BIND-K-CT secure as a result of the inclusion of the serialized DH public keys (the KEM's PK and CT) in the DHKEM Key Derivation Function (KDF).
+MAL-BIND-K-PK and MAL-BIND-K-CT security ensures that the shared secret K 'binds' (is uniquely determined by) the encapsulation key and/or the ciphertext, even when the adversary is able to create or modify the key pairs or has access to honestly-generated leaked key material.

-ML-KEM as specified in {{FIPS203}} with the seed key format provides MAL-BIND-K-CT security and LEAK-BIND-K-PK security
+ML-KEM as specified in {{FIPS203}} with the seed key format provides MAL-BIND-K-CT security and LEAK-BIND-K-PK security {{KEMMY24}}.
-{{KEMMY24}}.
 LEAK-BIND-K-PK security is resiliant where the involved key pairs are output by the honest key generation algorithm of the KEM and then leaked to the adversary.
 MAL-BIND-K-CT security strongly binds the shared secret and the ciphertext even when an adversary can manipulate key material like the decapsulation key.

-ML-KEM nearly matches the binding properties of HPKE's default KEM generic construction DHKEM in being MAL-BIND-K-CT and LEAK-BIND-K-PK, only using the seed key format, the ML-KEM ciphertext is strongly bound by the shared secret.
+ML-KEM using the seed key format (providing MAL-BIND-K-CT and LEAK-BIND-K-PK) nearly matches the binding properties of DHKEM (the default HPKE KEM construction).
+The ML-KEM ciphertext is strongly bound by the shared secret.
 The encapsulation key is more weakly bound, and protocols integrating HPKE using ML-KEM even with the seed key format should evaluate whether they need to strongly bind to the PK elsewhere (outside of ML-KEM or HPKE) to be resilient against a MAL adversary, or to achieve other tight binding to the encapsulation key PK to achieve properties like implicit authentication or session independence.